 Laying healthy foundations for sleep in the fourth trimester.

 New parents might be familiar with the term “fourth trimester,” which refers to the first three months after the birth of a child.
-It’s a period of significant adjustment for babies and parents alike, since newborns are very much dependent on their caregivers while undergoing rapid developmental changes outside the womb.
+It’s a period of significant adjustment for babies and parents, since newborns are very much dependent on their caregivers while undergoing rapid developmental changes outside the womb.

 During the fourth trimester, parents are learning on the fly, especially when it comes to ensuring quality sleep for themselves and their growing little one.
 Infants will be adapting to sudden daily and nightly patterns, plus all of the overwhelming stimuli in their external environment.
 On top of that, moms and dads are figuring out how to navigate the responsibilities of parenthood, including caring for their baby and, somehow, themselves.
 Getting good rest is one of the biggest challenges a young family faces in this three-month window!